glallopitzi/zero-scraper/README.md

 ## INTRO ##

-This is a configurable scraper (based on python Scrapy library) to scrape info from various websites.
+Simple configurable Scrapy based application to scrape structured data from various websites.

 ## How to run ##
 From command line, run the following command: